szharas/python-project-lvl1/README.md

 ### How to run?
 - Download using pip: `pip install --user --extra-index-url https://test.pypi.org/simple szharas-brain-games`.
 - After package is downloaded, you can run in terminal typing the name of the game (ex: brain-even).
 - Read the instructions and enjoy the game.
-You have answer correctly three times, otherwise type 'exit' to stop the game.
+To finish the game you have to answer correctly three-times.

 [![asciicast](https://asciinema.org/a/RFDlpRl2veUlftHVQQcPXlD1w.svg)](https://asciinema.org/a/RFDlpRl2veUlftHVQQcPXlD1w)